Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 User stories
 ## First time visitor goals

-* As a first time visitor, my aim is for parents  / carers of vulnerable children to feel there is help for them, they are not alone and my site will direct them to a solution
+* As a first time visitor, my aim is to feel engaged and drwn in by the big imagery.
-* As a first time visitor, my aim is for people to be able to find what they are looking for very easily with an simple navigation through the site.
+* As a first time visitor, my aim is to be able to find what I am looking for very easily with an simple navigation through the site.
-* As a First Time Visitor, I want visitors easily understand the main purpose of the site and learn more about the organisation.
+* As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find contact forms and to sign up for a free trial.

 ## Returning visitor goals:

 * As a returning visitor, my aim is for the site to be familiar and clear for the visitor to find what they were previously researching.
 * As a returning visitor, I want my site to help reasure people they are in the correct place for the help or advice they need.
 * As a Returning Visitor, I want visitors to find the best way to get in contact with the organisation with any questions they may have.
-* As a Returning Visitor, I want visitors to find community links and help on external resources.
+* As a Returning Visitor, I want visitors to feel reasurred if they feel nervous about contacting us to discuss thier weight concerns.

-The end goal of the project is to help parents and carers if they are worried about their child's behaviour and wellbeing.
-Providing them with links to professionals and youtubes video's of meditations and techniques.
+The end goal of the project is to help people to reach their weight and fitness goal with confidence .

 ### UX stories